blukii/Developers/blukiiHub/README.md

 - For large networks you need to contact your network administrator

 ## 3. Place blukii sensorBeacon near the blukii Hub
-- Place a blukii sensorBeacon near the blukii Hub.
+- Place a blukii Sensor Beacon near the blukii Hub.
-The blukii sensorBeacon now sends readings to the blukii Hub.
+The blukii Sensor Beacon now sends readings to the blukii Hub.

-## 4. Show blukii sensorBeacon
+## 4. Show blukii Sensor Beacon
 You can execute the following commands with a standard browser of your choice.
   ```
   http://<hostname>/api/blukii